Skip to Content

 What is Radiculopathy?

-Radiculopathy occurs when a spinal nerve becomes pinched by surrounding tissues.
-This condition can develop gradually or result from sudden trauma, such as in a car accident or slip and fall incident.
+Radiculopathy occurs when a spinal nerve is pinched by surrounding tissues.
+It can develop gradually or result from sudden trauma, such as a car accident or slip-and-fall incident.

 Common initial symptoms of radiculopathy include: